 Violin

 He has appeared as a soloist with the Cali Philharmonic Orchestra and the Xaverian University Symphony.
-Similarly, he has performed as part of chamber groups and orchestras under the auspices of the Rheingau Musik Festival (Germany), Verbier Festival (Switzerland), Styriarte Festival (Austria), Young Euro Klassic Festival (Germany), Pacific Region International Music Academy (Canada), Eastern Music Festival (USA), Curtis Institute's Summerfest (USA), Colorado College Music Festival (USA), Interlochen Arts Camp (USA), Icicle Creek Chamber Music Center (USA), FEMUSC (Brazil), Texas Chamber Music Institute (USA), The Next Fest of Emerging Artists (USA), Windwood Music Festival (Canada), Festival Musica sull'Acqua (Italy) and Mount Vernon Virtuosi (USA).
+Similarly, he has performed as part of chamber groups and orchestras under the auspices of the Rheingau Musik Festival, Verbier Festival, Styriarte Festival, Young Euro Klassic Festival, Pacific Region International Music Academy, Eastern Music Festival, Curtis Institute's Summerfest, Colorado College Music Festival, Interlochen Arts Camp, Icicle Creek Chamber Music Center, FEMUSC, Texas Chamber Music Institute, The Next Fest of Emerging Artists, Windwood Music Festival, Festival Musica sull'Acqua, and Mount Vernon Virtuosi.
+Similarly, he is a substitute violinist with the Baltimore Symphony.

 Also an emerging composer, Kadamani-González seeks to bring traditional Colombian idioms to the concert stage.
 His recent works include Fuga Colombiana for two violins and Fantasía Bambuco for solo violin.

-He holds both a Master of Music and a Graduate Performance Diploma from the Peabody Institute, where he studied with Herbert Greenberg.
+Kadamani-González holds both a Master of Music and a Graduate Performance Diploma from the Peabody Institute, where he is currently completing a Doctorate of Musical Arts under the guidance of Herbert Greenberg.
 As a student at Peabody, he was awarded the J.C.
 Van Hulsteyn Violin Award (2024) and the Ida Heyser Memorial Violin Award (2025).
 He earned his Bachelor of Music, summa cum laude, from the Shepherd School of Music at Rice University, studying with Kathleen Winkler.
 Other influential mentors include Richard Young, Annie Fullard, Marian Hahn, Michael Kannen, and Maria Lambros.

 Adrian Bostian